A Simple Framework for Secure Key Leasing: Introduction

 \subsection{Organization}

 In \Cref{sec:overview}, we give an overview of our new framework and how we apply it to construct new PKE-SKL, PRF-SKL, and DS-SKL schemes.
-Due to space limitations, the remainder of the main body focuses on the construction of PKE-SKL, while the constructions of PRF-SKL and DS-SKL are deferred to \Cref{sec:const-PRF-SKL-classical-certificate} and \Cref{sec:const-DS-SKL-classical-certificate}, respectively. \fi
+Due to space limitations, the remainder of the main body focuses on the construction of PKE-SKL, while the constructions of PRF-SKL and DS-SKL are deferred to the full version. \fi